 - Industry-specific local directories: Such as HomeAdvisor or Angie’s List

-Case Study: Brighton Plumbing Services increased bookings by 34% after optimising their listings across local directories and implementing a review generation strategy that boosted their average rating from 3.7 to 4.8 stars.
+Case Study: Brighton Plumbing Services increased bookings by 34% after optimising their listings across local directories and running a review generation strategy that lifted their average rating from 3.7 to 4.8 stars.

 Online retailers benefit most from: